CxELabs/M365HOL/instructions.md

 ## Ransomware activity

 Cloud App Security extended its ransomware detection capabilities with anomaly detection to ensure a more comprehensive coverage against sophisticated Ransomware attacks.
-Using our security research expertise to identify behavioral patterns that reflect ransomware activity, Cloud App Security ensures holistic and robust protection.
+Using our security research expertise to identify behavioral patterns that reflect ransomware activity,Cloud App Security ensures holistic and robust protection.
 If Cloud App Security identifies, for example, a high rate of file uploads or file deletion activities it may represent an adverse encryption process.
 This data is collected in the logs received from connected APIs and is then combined with learned behavioral patterns and threat intelligence, for example, known ransomware extensions.
 For more information about how Cloud App Security detects ransomware, see Protecting your organization against ransomware.

 ### Investigate